oven-sh/bun/docs/project/building-windows.md

 ```

 - [Visual Studio](https://visualstudio.microsoft.com) with the "Desktop Development with C++" workload.
-  - Install Git and CMake from this installer, if not already installed.
+  - Install Git from this installer, if not already installed.
+  - Everything can be installed with one WinGet command:

+    ```ps1
+    > winget install "Visual Studio Community 2022"  --override "--add Microsoft.VisualStudio.Workload.NativeDesktop Microsoft.VisualStudio.Component.Git " -s msstore
+    ```

 After Visual Studio, you need the following: